erbcreedok/GTH-prod/README.md

 The gulp serve command starts a local Browsersync server that serves your files in the browser.
 It automatically reload the current page when changing html, sass and js files.
-The output of all sass files go to main.css
+The output of all sass files go to main.css.
-All js files are concatenated into main.js
+All js files are concatenated into main.js.
 You can access the project live in development with other devices on the same network.
 Go to the "External" address specified by Browsersync in the terminal in the browser of your device.
 ```
 gulp serve